 Practice related activities

-If you are still at school or university, get involved in activities that have a relevance to law, so that you can demonstrate transferable skills.
-For example, mooting competitions are ideal for those trying for the Bar.
+If you are still at school or university, get involved in activities that have a relevance to law so that you can demonstrate transferable skills.
+For example, mooting competitions are ideal for those aiming for the Bar.

 Employer talks, fairs and speaker programmes